mofahimian/eirprobe/README.md

 ## Dependecies

-You need install pyshark & redis-client packages from pip repository and redis-server from OS repository
+You need install pyshark & redis-client packages from pip repository and redis-server from OS repository.

 ### 1. Install pyshark